-So, the long run itself is not the holy grail of how to break the 4 hour marathon, but also the other anaerobic work you are doing that exceeds the 9.09 per mile pace you are trying to race at.
+So, the long run itself is not the holy grail of how to break the 4 hour marathon.
+In addition, the other anaerobic work you are doing that exceeds the 9.09 per mile pace.

 3. Teach yourself by running fast to burn fat and conserve carbohydrate

 This is where understanding fuel usage is vital.

 We all know that running easy burns fat.
 Remember, we have a vast storage of fat stores within the body/ That being said, limited amounts of glycogen (muscle sugar) stored up.